Feora1343/swapi_app/README.md

 Your app will have 3 views, though you can divide this up further if you wish.
 Use client-side routing (ngRoute), views, controllers, and a service.
 Angular Material would be awesome but not required.
 You should spend time to style your application, however.

-Users will be able to find and browse SWAPI resources in various ways.
+Users will be able to find and browse SWAPI resources.

-They will be able to Favorite any resource they want.
+They will be also be able to Favorite any resource they want.
 These favorites will need to be stored in your Mongo database. **You'll need to determine how much information to store in your database keeping in mind you can always get the data again from the API.**

+### Links

+Each resource tends to have a lot of URLs to other SWAPI resources as values.
+You can choose to display these as links to the SWAPI site if you want.

 ### Search View